vigetious/ddlc-script-reader/README.md

-# DDLC Script Reader
+# Ren'Py Tools

+This application is still in its infancy, and as such only has limited functionality.

-This application will tell you how many words are in your mod, and how long it will take to play (using a default WPM of 250).
+At the moment, the application will tell you how many words are in your game, and how long it will take to play (using a default WPM of 250).

-It can also extract all of the script from a mod, exposing all spoken words by characters.
+It can also extract all of the script from a game, exposing all spoken words by characters.

 ### Config